aselafernando/J2534-TCP/README.md

 # J2534-TCP

 This project builds a client and a server in order to share a J2534 library over a TCP/IP connection.
-The primary reason I created this was toto share a proprietary J2534 DLL with a Linux program using Wine.
+It acts as a proxy so the vehicle interface module does not necesarily have to be on the same computer as the client software.
+In addition this allows a J2534.DLL to be loaded in Wine and a Linux program can then interface with this DLL over TCP/IP.

 ---